mila-iqia/mila-docs/docs/Extra_compute_drac.rst

    (:ref:`Mila doc <graham>`)
    (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/Graham/en>`__)

-   We do not have a GPU allocation on Graham anymore but it remains an alternative for CPU jobs.
+   We do not have any CPU or GPU allocation on Graham anymore, but you can use it with `def-<supervisor>` if other clusters are overcrowded. (where `<supervisor> is the DRAC account name of your supervisor`)
 Niagara:
    (:ref:`Mila doc <niagara>`)
    (`Digital Research Alliance of Canada doc <https://docs.alliancecan.ca/wiki/Niagara/en>`__)